avila-r/avila-r/README.md

   👋 <strong>About me</strong>
 </p>

-**Software Developer**, focused on server-side, specializing in Angular applications and RESTful services within the <strong>Spring</strong> ecosystem.
+**Software Developer**, focused on server-side, but specializing in Angular applications and RESTful services within the <strong>Spring</strong> ecosystem.
 I'm looking for a professional opportunity where I can contribute effectively and continuously enhance my technical expertise.

 - 🌱 Spring-focused Java Developer.
 - 🎓 Associate's Degree graduating in System Analysis and Development at [Uninter - International University Center](https://www.uninter.com/).